Tuesday, 12 January 2010

 Friday 3rd November 2006

 The lane down to the ground gave no real clues as it turned into a track before the entrance to the car park came into view.
 The gate into the ground was ajar and once inside I was greeted by a very friendly man who doubled up as groundsman and a senior club official.
-He was aided by a youngster.
-They were very proud of their club and the ground and were delighted that someone was taking interest in seeking them out.

 In fairness, the Chalky Lane ground was nothing spectacular, but it was well cared for.
 The clubhouse, offices and changing rooms were in a corner at the Chalky Lane End, which also had a small wooden cover for standing spectators behind the goal.
-On the half way line down the right hand side stood a small stand complete with blue tip up seats, which the pitch sloped towards.
-The dug outs were the only constructions opposite.
-Practice pitches were behind the far goal.
-The rest of the arena consisted of flat grass and pathways.

-I bade farewell to my new found friends and went back to the theme park to await my bus to my next port of call, Corinthian Casuals.
+I bade farewell to my newfound friends and went back to the theme park to await my bus to my next port of call, Corinthian Casuals.

 Chessington & Hook United 1 Badshot Lea 1 (Tuesday 7th May 2013) Combined Counties League Premier Division (att: approx 30)